Things to Do in Palermo with Kids

 In the middle of the garden, there is a pool of waterlilies and lazy turtles that are, for some reason, interesting to the children.
 The children always report to us with such enthusiasm when they have seen a turtle or fish as if they had seen a flying cow instead.

 In one part of the garden is an orchard with oranges, cedars, and lemons.
 The fruit was already ripe, so we picked it from the tree and collected some from the ground too.
 We took as much as we could carry and made the most refreshing juice in the world.

 Nothing gives a better insight into local culture than visiting the local market.
 The three most popular traditional open markets in Palermo are Ballaro, Capo, and Vuccaria.
 Here you can discover the traditional life of the city, all the food diversity and even the temperament of the people.
 They are very pleasant and communicative with grand gestures, but they kept shouting in Sicilian dialect to sell their items.
 Sometimes, the only option is to cover your ears to enjoy the mixture of colors, scents and tastes around you.

 Vuccaria is among the top ten markets in the world where people can eat the best street food.
-This is the oldest and most lively market in town where they sell herbs, fruits and vegetables, cheese and other local produce.
+This is the oldest and most lively market in town where you can find locally grown vegetables and fruits.
 We were happy to see paprika, tomato, and lemon that were not perfectly shaped, which gave us faith in natural gardening.

 Best beaches in Palermo: Mondello